idlabs/procedural-image/README.md

 **Example**

 Below examples are generated with the same randomness, showing the effects of transforming the input position.
+The asset specifies world coordinates from -1.0 to 1.0

 | Generation from position | Offset position | Scaled position | Rotated (45°) position |
 :-----:|:-----:|:-----:|:-----: